 - BigMaster registration: https://richwhitehouse.com/bigmaster/index.php?content=register

-To build the files BigInstinct loads, you need both the CHD file and the MAME ROMs for the game.
-Put those files in the same folder as BigHardMaker, then run the executable.
-The tool converts the data into the emulator's own files, named kinst.bighard and kinst2.bighard, which are the images BigInstinct uses.
+BigInstinct does not simply load loose files without preparation.
+The source explains that users need both the CHD file and the MAME ROMs for the game, placed in the same folder as the BigHardMaker tool.
+Running BigHardMaker converts the data into the emulator's own .bighard images, named kinst.bighard and kinst2.bighard, which are the files BigInstinct loads.

-BigHardMaker expects the Killer Instinct and Killer Instinct 2 data in the same form currently used by MAME.
-The included JSON file can be edited if you want to generate images for versions other than Killer Instinct 1.5d or Killer Instinct 2 1.4, and the emulator can work with any version.
-Even so, the recommended path is to use the expected versions unless you have a clear reason to do otherwise.
+The tool expects the Killer Instinct and Killer Instinct 2 data in the same form currently expected by MAME.
+The included JSON file can be changed for users who want to generate images for versions other than Killer Instinct 1.5d and Killer Instinct 2 1.4, and the source notes that the emulator can work with any version.
+The recommended path, however, is to use the expected versions unless you have a specific reason to do otherwise.
+That is the most sensible advice for most players because it reduces variables when troubleshooting.